mdbridge/click-by-voice/README.md

 simplest, typing the number displayed next to an element then pressing enter will dismiss the dialog box then click or focus that element as appropriate.
-(Click by Voice uses heuristics to attempt to determine whether an element should be clicked or focused.)
+(Click by Voice uses heuristics to attempt to determine whether an element should be clicked or focused if you don't specify which to do.)

 To specify that something different be done with the element, add a colon then an operation code.
 For example, `153:t` opens the link with hint number 153 in a new tab.
-Many different operations on hinted elements are available, including copying the destination URL for a link and copy the text of an element; see the
+Many different operations on hinted elements are available, including copying the destination URL for a link and copying the text of an element; see the
 [list of available operations](./doc/activating_hints.md) for more.

 Instead of providing a hint number, you can provide a CSS selector that